skabba/cdk201/README.md

 The workshop features the creation of a DynamoDB table, HTTP API Gateway and a Lambda function.

+This workshop is based on https://catalog.us-east-1.prod.workshops.aws/workshops/2c8321cb-812c-45a9-927d-206eea3a500f/en-US.
+But has been pimped so you can do the same but with AWS CDK code.

 ## Prep
 This workshop will be executed from within an AWS Cloud9 (Online IDE) environment.